Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

 - Provides outstanding performance – When an app’s performance is outstanding, regardless of the number of users (1000 or 10 million), it will perform as expected in the initial stages.
 So it’s vital to plan app scaling right from the development phase.

 - Saves money – For any commercial application, the loss of money implies the loss of users.
-If you can not initially predict how an app would scale, then it’s better to go for an MVP( Minimal Viable Product); You build the product with fundamental features for minimal users.
+If you can not initially predict how an app will scale, then it’s better to go for an MVP( Minimal Viable Product); You build the product with fundamental features for minimal users.
 Then you can monitor how the application performs with increasing users and plan the app’s scalability accordingly.
 At least from that point onwards, if you’re still using the same infrastructure that you used to build the MVP, your web app would likely confront scalability issues.
 For applications with a large user base, you must consider using scalability from the planning stage; you will save time and money without restructuring your code and architecture.

 Technical Tips When Scaling an Application